 By Vibeke Quaade

-Partly sponsored by Danida Fellowship Centre, partly by Toms Group, Margaret Owusu was a PhD student at the Faculty of Life Science, of Copenhagen University from 2007 to 2010.
-The title of her thesis is: Influence of raw material and processing on aroma in chocolate.
+Partly sponsored by Danida, partly by Toms Group, Margaret Owusu was a PhD student at the Faculty of Life Science, of Copenhagen University from 2007 to 2010.
+The title of her thesis is Influence of raw material and processing on aroma in chocolate.

 Together with a team of other cocoa and agriculture experts from Ghana and Denmark Margaret Owusu’s research led to the development of chocolate from improved fermenting techniques of the raw cocoa beans used for the Toms Ekstra.